Brain fog uncovered 😵💫 : Why you can't think straight (and what actually helps)

 Pain → Brain fog → Worse pain management → More pain → More fog.

-CULPRIT #1: Your Disease and Medications
+CULPRIT #1: Your disease and medications

 —> When chronic conditions cloud your mind